 In the next block of the preview course, learn how to manage massive hemorrhage in high-risk environments: tourniquets

-This 5-minute excerpt includes excerpts from the Crisis Medicine Tactical Casualty Care Massive Hemorrhage lecture related to tourniquets and from the 42-minute video covering tourniquet skills in the online course.
+This 5-minute excerpt includes material from the Crisis Medicine Tactical Casualty Care Massive Hemorrhage blocks related to tourniquets and tourniquet skills in the online course.
 (Click photo for video)

 MIST Report: A simple way to convey information